rgbkrk/jupyterhub-compmodels-deploy/README.md

 Note that this will stop JupyterHub if it is currently running -- so don't run this when people might be using the hub!

+If you need to run a particular subset of the deploy operations, you can pass a `-t` flag to specify a "tag".
+For example, to do all tasks relating to the statistics service, you would run `./script deploy -t stats`.
+These tags are defined in the tasks themselves, for example if you look at `roles/jupyterhub_host/tasks/stats.yml` you'll see that the tasks all have a "stats" tag as well as a "rebuild-tag".

 ## Releasing assignments